knflrpn/GLaMS/README.md

 ## Files

 - index.html: The main HTML file for GLaMS.
-- inOutCon.html: A customizable input display page.
+- inoutCon.html: A customizable input (and output) display page.
 The main page must be open and visible for the input display to receive controller state.
 - TAS.html: A rudimentary input playback system, mainly tailored to drawing comments in the Mario Maker 2 comment system.

 ## Compatibility